 The SIP Trunking Service Provider that uses SIPconnect SIP trunks realizes higher revenue streams much more quickly.
 Network services are rolled out more rapidly, greatly reducing the time to revenue for new services and features.
 In addition, the service provider can greatly reduce the time and staff required to complete interoperability testing.

 The SIP Forum began working on SIPconnect subsequent to the initial release of the SIPconnect Interface Specification in February, 2005 based on a proposal submitted by members of the SIPconnect initiative.
 The SIP Forum created the "IP PBX and Service Provider Interoperability Task Group" on July 15, 2005 to continue this work.

-View the SIPconnect Compliant Announcement HERE.
+View the SIPconnect Certification Testing Program Announcement HERE.

 The SIP Forum reached an important milestone in January, 2008 when it formally ratified version 1.0 of the SIPconnect Technical Recommendation with the unanimous approval of the SIP Forum Board of Directors and announced the formation of the SIPconnect v.1.1 Task Group.

 The SIP Forum then reached another milestone on March 1, 2011, when it formally ratified version 1.1 of the SIPconnect Technical Recommendation.